‘Sports Illustrated’s Curviest Model’ Hunter McGrady Flaunts Bikini Body In Bali

 In the snapshot, McGrady is standing in a swimming pool at the luxurious resort Soori Bali, as she indicated via the geotag paired with her post.
 She is holding the camera in front and above her face for the selfie.
 The model rocked a two-piece swimsuit that consists of a classically cut triangle top with thin straps that tie up behind her neck.
 The bikini top features details in white against its navy blue background.
 The close-up shot doesn’t show the bottom piece of her swimsuit.

-McGrady completed her tropical look with a flower in her hair, behind her ear.
+McGrady completed her tropical look with a flower in her hair, tucked behind her ear.
 She is shooting a smile and fierce gaze at the camera.
-Her hair slicked back and wet from the pool, and she is also wearing some eye makeup, which makes the light color of her eyes stand out.
+Her hair is slicked back and wet from the pool, and she is also wearing some eye makeup, which makes the light color of her eyes stand out.

 Since going live, the post — which McGrady shared with her 575,000 Instagram followers – has garnered more than 15,600 likes in under a day of being published, as of the time of this writing.
 Within the same time period, the photo also raked in upwards of 170 comments.
 Users of the social media platform who are fans of the curvy model took to the comments section to rave about her beauty and to share their admiration for her.